 While Covid-19 restrictions continue across the country to keep us safe, there are still plenty of fun and entertaining ways to treat yourself this Valentine’s Day.
 Here are 10 fun ideas that are sure to put you in good spirits.

 Not having that special someone to share Valentine’s Day with can be very difficult for many people.
 Finding this day to be a little more lonely or anxiety filled is completely normal and likely more common than you think!
 No matter what you decide to do with your day, it’s most important to take care of your mental health.
+Self-love is an important love to be mindful of.

 If you find yourself aimlessly scrolling for hours on Valentine’s Day only to feel a little more lonely than before, you may want to consider taking a break from social media.
 For the sake of your mental state, there is no reason to put yourself in this sort of position.
 If you have limited self-control, it may be a good idea to delete the apps from your phone ahead of time — you’ll thank yourself later!